-- Effective November 2, 2020 and expires 30 days from October 30, 2020, PHO 20-36 COVID-19 Dial - K-12 public school and private schools for the purpose of providing meals, housing, facilitating or providing materials for distance learning, and providing other essential services to students, provided that Social Distancing Requirements are observed.
+- Effective January 4, 2021 and expires 30 days, PHO 20-36 COVID-19 Dial - K-12 public school and private schools for the purpose of providing meals, housing, facilitating or providing materials for distance learning, and providing other essential services to students, provided that Social Distancing Requirements are observed.
 Maintain 6 feet of distance between students and staff, to the extent possible.
 Maintain 6 feet of distance between students, to the extent possible.

 - Limit the number of people in a classroom at a time as well as the number of people in and out of the space during the day.

 - Cohort: keep the same students and teachers in the same small group at all times during the school day.
 Ideally, changes in cohorts are timed to align with school semesters or trimesters after lengthy breaks, but even shorter blocks of time, such as two weeks, can be effective.
 Cohorting helps limit the number of contacts each individual has.
 As a result, if quarantines or dismissals are needed, they may affect fewer people, resulting in fewer disruptions to in-person learning.
 Students may be in multiple cohorts (for example, bus ride to school, after-school sports, classroom).

 - Increase airflow in the classroom as much as possible.